 - Video player is compatible with mobile devices

-- Free version has a 5-minute limit for video recording
+- Free version has a 5-minute video recording limit and 2 GB of storage

 - Video files are saved as MP4 only